heyns1000/fruitful/README.md

-# 🌳 The Fruitful™ (Portal.faa.zone): Igniting Global Transformation
+# 🌳 Fruitful™ : Igniting Global Transformation
 *Catalyzing a Sector-Driven Ecosystem of Change.*

-Welcome to the official GitHub repository for **Fruitful™ (Portal.faa.zone)**!
+Welcome to the official GitHub repository for **Fruitful™.Planet.Change**!
 This project is far more than a conceptual single-page application; it's a living blueprint for a sector-driven ecosystem of change.
 Here, advanced AI, intricate data orchestration through VaultMesh™, and the foundational Treaty System™ converge to redefine global protection, empowerment, and sustainable resource management across every vital sector.

 This isn't just code; it's the seed of a vision for a harmonious future, inspired by the profound resilience and interconnected life-sustaining power of the Baobab tree, now amplified to cultivate a truly fruitful™ planet.